benignware/kicks-app/README.md

     user ||= User.new # guest user (not logged in)
     if user.nil?
-      can :read, Post
+      can :read, Article
     else
-      can :manage, Post, user_id: user.id
+      can :manage, Article, user_id: user.id
     end

   end